 During this course, students will take everything they've learned and look at ways of presenting, promoting, and applying with their folio of work.
 Through weekly tutorials, students will discuss ways to gather their best work and look at professional, appealing ways of presenting it, whether in a 2D or video folio.
 Taking that folio, students will look at avenues to host their work on industry standard websites to gain visibility, as well as ways to host their own work in a professional manner.
-Methods for networking within the industry, writing appealing applications, and look at freelancing - finding work, discussing finances, and applying standards for private client-based work.
+Methods for networking within the industry, writing appealing applications, and looking for opportunities for work all round out the look into the employment side of the industry, before a final look at freelancing - finding work, discussing finances, and applying standards for private client-based work.
 Through this, students will learn all they need to know to take their visual work and package it up for post-study employment.
 (8 Semester Credit Hours)